DuckyMomo20012/chat-grpc/README.md

 Every time a client sends a message or reacts to a message, the server will create an `Event` record in the database.
 The `Event` record will be used to store history of the chat conversation.
-After the `Event` record is created, the `pre_save` hook will be called to create another `EventQueue` record.
+After the `Event` record is created, the `post_save` hook will be called to create another `EventQueue` record.
 The number of `EventQueue` records is equal to the number of connected clients, which is stored as a `set` in the `Server` object.
 The `EventQueue` record will be used to broadcast the message to the clients.

 The `EventQueue` record is send back to the client as a `Subscribe` route response, and the record will be marked as sent by setting the `is_sent` field to `True`.
-The client will use the `Subscribe` route to receive the `EventQueue` and then send back the `message_id` back to the server to **acknowledge** that it has received the event queue.
-The server will then delete the `EventQueue` record from the database that matches the `message_id`.
+The client will use the `Subscribe` route to receive the `EventQueue` and then send back the `event_id` back to the server to **acknowledge** that it has received the event queue.
+The server will then delete the `EventQueue` record from the database that matches the `event_id`.

-If the client is logged in, but close the app without logging out, the server will also send the `EventQueue` record to the client when it connects again, as the `user_id` is still in the `Server` set of connected clients.
+If the client is logged in, but close the app **without logging out**, the server is able to resend the `EventQueue` record to the client when it connects again, as the `user_id` is still in the `Server` set of connected clients.

 > **Note**: Sometimes, the client receives the `EventQueue` record, but the
-> client don't send back the `message_id` to the server.
+> client don't send back the `event_id` to the server.
 This will cause the
 > database to have a lot of `EventQueue` records that are not deleted.
 This
 > problem is not solved yet, and the `EventQueue` records have to be manually be
 > deleted.